 Advising take place on Day 2 of your Orientation session, but the scheduling happens before May 15.

 Follow the steps below to make sure you get the most out of the advising session:

-- Make sure your Program of Study is accurate (go to “Change Specializations and Minors” in MyOleMiss if you aren’t sure).
+- Make sure your Program of Study is accurate (go to “Change Specializations and Minors” or “Change Campus, Major, or Term Form) in MyOleMiss if you aren’t sure.
+Use the “search” tool to find them.
+Note: the former may only appear when you are logged in, while the latter may require you to be logged out).
 Do this BEFORE May 15, as it can be more difficult to make changes in the system after the university begins its first orientation session.

 - If your current Program of Study is “Undeclared,” “Chinese,” or something you no longer plan to do: change it immediately.
 This will insure that you are able to meet with an advisor at your orientation without any rescheduling or other inconveniences.
 If you truly plan on having Chinese as your only major (very rare among Flagship students), or if your other programs are not actually majors (like ROTC & security studies, which are minors), then keep Chinese as your intended major.
 Otherwise, it’s better to get advising for your other majors during orientation.
 We will have ample opportunity to advise you, and you can look over our advising page (https://chinese.olemiss.edu/majoring-minoring-and-choosing-chinese-courses-at-um/) and share it with your advisor(s) during orientation.
 Also, our professors tend to be out of the country in the summer, so you would only be able to get general advising from a non-Chinese Modern Languages professor.
 Again, do this BEFORE May 15.